PrinceBunBun981/BetterDiscordPlugins/README.md

 Adds a context menu button to automatically send the crazy copypasta line by line as well as the ability to automatically respond to DMs or GDMs when the word "crazy" is sent.

 ## StayConnected
-Prevents discord from kicking you from DM or GDM calls for being alone for too long.
+Prevents Discord from kicking you from DM or GDM calls for being alone for too long.

+## DisableHangStatuses
+Stops Discord from automatically setting a hang status when joining voice channels.

 ---
 <a name="disclaimer"></a>**Disclaimer:** *The use of any plugins mentioned here, especially those marked with an asterisk (\*), may risk action taken on your account.
 I take no responsibility.*